isaacdontjelindell/gandimail/README.md

 ```

-Note: I have a special case hard coded in for my personal use.
+**Note**: I have a special case hard coded in for my personal use.
 If `-f FQDN` isn't specified, this script will try to use `isaacdontjelindell.com` as the domain.
 Obviously, this won't work for you.
 Please always specify `-f yourdomain.com` to manage your own domain.

 ###Contributing